jo-inge-arnes/simplehunts/README.md

 #### A simple implementation of Hunt's Algorithm
 The Java-projects in this repository were originally written as part of a course.
 We were free to choose what to implement, so I implemented Hunt's algorithm from a brief description of the algorithm found in a book.
-The report can be found here:
+The report, which is written in the style of a paper, can be found here:

 [Assignment PDF](Assignment%202%20-%20Hunt%26%23039%3Bs%20algorithm%20-%20Final%20Version.pdf)